hstotts/ALBUS_Ionosphere_L-P/README.md

    **Editable (`-e`) installations are not currently supported**

 7. Install `meerkat_moon.py`, `RX3Name`, `GFZRNX`, and `C2RNX`, and place them in the correct locations.
+Update CDDIS .netrc in home directory if needed.
 More information on this step will be added soon.

 8. Set required runtime environment variables for ALBUS execution:
    ```bash